-She quotes essays from a book about her pots, coming round again (1998), designed in collaboration with her nephew, Webster Wickham.
-They call her ceramic work ‘odd…yet enjoyable, exhilarating, and contemplative’ (Gillian Beer), ‘more anarchic and rougher’ (Tanya Harrod) and ‘a lyrical sabotage of the conventional’ (Edmund de Waal).
+She quotes essays from a book about her pots, coming round again (1998).
+It was designed in collaboration with her nephew, Webster Wickham.
+Various people are quoted there, calling her ceramic work ‘odd…yet enjoyable, exhilarating, and contemplative’ (Gillian Beer); ‘more anarchic and rougher’ (Tanya Harrod) and ‘a lyrical sabotage of the conventional’ (Edmund de Waal).

 Natural materials used in an experimental way

-Characteristically, Lotte Scott’s work crosses categories as much through materials as definitions.
+Characteristically, Lotte’s work crosses categories as much through materials as definitions.
 Land becomes liquid, solid becomes fluid, hilly becomes flat, drips are horizontal or vertical.
 While everything is manipulated nothing is controlled – all is allowed its freedom

 Towards a feminist geography

-Lotte’s work uses natural materials, such as charcoal, lime, soil, in a highly experimental way, enabling them to flow and express their properties freely, finding their paths in the gallery.
+Lotte’s work uses natural materials, such as charcoal, lime, soil, in a highly experimental way.
+Her way of working enables them to flow and express their properties freely, finding their paths in the gallery.

 Lotte Scott’s artwork explores place, time and material.
 For the last five years her practice has focused on the peat moors of the Somerset Levels.

-Lotte Scott is featured elsewhere on this site in the artist section.
+Lotte Scott is a GroundWork featured artist and has her own page elsewhere on this site in the artist section.